amirulirsyad/stardust-SDK/README.md

 ## Issues
 In case of problems, please submit a [new issue](https://github.com/Neogoma/stardust/issues) after checking that your issue was not already reported.
-Issues not following template will not be prioritized compared to templates issue.
+Issues not following the template will not be prioritized compared to templates issue.